AdobeDocs/experience-manager-65.en/help/sites-administering/opt-in.md

   curl -v -u admin:admin -X POST -d"automaticProvisioning=true&servicename=target&servicename=analytics&path=/content/we-retail" http://localhost:4502/libs/cq/cloudservicesprovisioning/content/autoprovisioning.json
   ```

-* If you do not want to use the **marketingcloud.properties** file then you will have to send the credentials as well as parameters; for example:
+* If you do not want to use the **marketingcloud.properties** file then you will have to send the credentials and parameters; for example:

     * automaticProvisioning= `true`
     * servicename= `analytics|target`